-The sultan is located next to the Sultan Mosque, the Malaysian heritage center and is just a short walk away from the public transport, that can quickly get you to anywhere in this small city.
+The Sultan is located next to the Sultan Mosque, the Malaysian heritage center and is just a short walk away from public transport, that can quickly get you to anywhere in this small city.

 The Kampong Glam neighborhood feels vague like SOHO did in the early 90’s – minus any crime or drugs, its a hip area and home to many coffee shops, art galleries and stores selling unique crafts and great, reasonably priced restaurants.